karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2021-05-21-Supply-Chain-operations-optimizing_inventory.md

 When we look at how to make operations better, we focus on four primary goals.
 Cost, quality, speed, and flexibility.

 Now how do companies make their operations better?
-**_optimisation_**, you have to define your objective.
+**_Optimisation_**, you have to define your objective.
 It may be to minimize cost, increase speed, achieve perfect quality or more flexibility, nevertheless, you have certain parameters that you can change.
 You change the way you use machinery.
 But, you cannot change them too much.
 There are certain constraints placed on your operations.

 ### Lean Inventory